lejara/AmokRunnerSaveLoader/README.md

  - Missing `AmokSaveLoader.exe`

  On some windows defender versions and/or any antivirus.
 It will detect a false postive and remove the exe.
 Simply recover the file in your antivirus.
  If you have issues doing so, you can run the tool from the source.
-If you know how to.

 # Run from source